In the Global Games Settings of GameMaker: Studio, you can find

 WARNING!
 Switching off the application surface will disable all the scaling options set in the Global Game Settings until it has been switched back on again.
 See The Application Surface for further details.

-Studio Express then store somewhere safe a copy of the
+store somewhere safe a copy of the automatically generated

 After linking to the file, you should click on the associated Install button and then follow the instructions in the command prompt that will open.
 If you do not do this then using the Run/Debug buttons (or hitting F5) will fail and your game cannot be tested (however, if you use Create Application the certification installation process will automatically be launched if the *.pfx has yet to be registered).